This sketch is an attempt to portray, in the compass of a few bars, the humours of a Spanish fête.

 Far from being an entirely random assortment of letters as posited by investigators like Dr. Keith Massey, the cleartext presents a coded form of Elgar’s name expertly woven into the fabric of the cleartext.
 Elgar made it an obvious place to look because of the anomalous dot above the sixth character in row three.
 This “EDU” Dot Cipher furnishes the author's signature conspicuously missing from his missive to Miss Penny.
 It is astonishing that his signature remained undetected since the cipher was first publicized 85 years ago.
 One reasonably wonders what else the so-called experts failed to detect lurking just beneath the surface of the Dorabella Cipher cleartext.
 After all, Elgar's encoded signature was not difficult to spot.

-There is a total of eight identifiable Spanish terms in the cleartext of the Dorabella Cipher.
-Four correctly spelled Spanish terms with lengths of three letters or more (cerré, peca, sed, and ser) endorse the inclusion of shorter Spanish words of two letters or less (ir, se and y).
-These words consume 21 out of 87 characters for just over 24 percent of the ciphertext.
+There are a total of eleven Spanish terms in the cleartext of the Dorabella Cipher with some duplicates (se) and overlaps (se and es).
+Four correctly spelled Spanish terms with lengths of three letters or more (cerré, peca, sed, and ser) endorse the inclusion of shorter Spanish words of two letters or less (ir, es, se and y).
+These words consume 22 out of 87 characters for just over 25 percent of the ciphertext.
 Such a high percentage makes it highly improbable that so many Spanish words are coincidental and the unintended result of a random text string.
 With so many Spanish terms dispersed throughout the ciphertext, it was theorized that gaps of varying lengths between them could encode further information.
 To assess that possibility, a tabulation of character lengths for all gaps between Spanish words was compiled.

 The cipher begins in row one with the first gap of one character before peca.
 The second gap has four characters between peca and y.
 The third gap has five characters between y and ir.
 The fourth gap has seven characters between ir and a second y.
 The fifth gap has twelve characters between y in row one and cerré in row two.
 The sixth and largest gap has seventeen characters between cerré and se that spans the second and third rows.
 The seventh gap has three characters between se and sed.
 The eighth gap has three characters between sed and ser.
 The ninth and final gap consists of fourteen characters that conclude row three.
-There are nine gaps with a total of 66 characters with sizes ranging from one to seventeen.
-The sums nine (9) and 66 are similar because they are constructed from the same homoglyph in differing orientations.
+There are nine gaps with a total of 65 characters with sizes ranging from one to seventeen.

 There is a secret melody that serves as the contrapuntal cornerstone of the Enigma Variations.
 Dora pleaded with Elgar to share the title of that mysterious melody, but he steadfastly declined her persistent overtures.
 When she begged for the solution, he replied, “Oh, I shan’t tell you that, you must find it out for yourself.”
 “But I’ve thought and racked my brains over and over again,” she insisted.
 He answered, “Well, I’m surprised.
 I thought that you of all people would guess it.”
 The reason Elgar suspected Dora, the daughter of an Anglican Rector who actively sang in church, would guess the hidden melody is because it is the famous hymn A Mighty Fortress (Ein feste Burg) by the German Reformer Martin Luther.
 Little did Dora realize that the ending phrase from that Protestant anthem is quoted twice in Variation X by the inner voice.
 If only she had searched for the mysterious tune’s ending rather than its beginning, she would have soon unmasked the solution for herself, for she sang it many times in church.